learn-co-curriculum/phase-1-stitching-together-the-three-pillars/README.md

 ![demonstration of un-commenting step one][three-pillars-example-comment-step-one]

+Once you uncomment the line of code and refresh the page, you can use the console to verify that the articleHearts variable contains a nodeList with five elements.

 ### Cause a Change to Given Code So That Server-Side Behavior Is Stubbed in

 Next, in your `demo.js` file, find the comments describing Step 2, which sets up